seravat/experienced-integration-labs/README.md

 		JBossFuse:karaf@root> osgi:start 346
 )

-4. Test
+4. Test - return to the terminal connected to fuse

-  - Run the following command to test all the projects individually and also the core root project with JUnit

- 		$ mvn clean install

   - Use the following commands to confirm the services are working

-		JBossFuse:karaf@root> log:set INFO
+		log:set INFO
-  		JBossFuse:karaf@root> log:tail
+  		log:tail

   - Go to http://localhost:8181/cxf to make sure the REST and SOAP services are running